LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/exercises/Secure-Session-Cookie/README.md

 - Your code is all in `/app1`
 - Your dependencies are all listed in `/app1/package.json`
-- Your can start your server with `npm start`
+- You can start your server with `npm start`
 - Your server should use `node` and `express`
 - When you visit 'http://localhost:3000/' you see:
   - The text "Welcome stranger!
 What's your name?"